silstonekunal/Demo/README.md

 # Demo
 Demo Projects and Code for Sales and Marketing.

-# 1 Dev Ops Demo's
+# 1 Dev Ops Demos
+1.